vectordotdev/vector/rfcs/2022-02-24-11552-dd-agent-style-secret-management.md

 ## Outstanding Questions

-- Sticking to env var from K8s secret still seems a reasonnable approach as K8s is the reference deployement (TBC).
+- Sticking to env var from K8s secret still seems a reasonnable approach as K8s is the reference deployement in many situations.
+- Secret syntax in config, the Datadog Agent uses ENC[secret_key], whereas an URL scheme like `secret://<backend>/<key>` may be a more extensible and futur proof scheme.
+It would easily provide a convenient user facing syntax if multiple backen are required in the future.
-- Specific security constraints
+- Specific security constraints that may have been missed.

 ## Plan Of Attack